mozilla/elasticutils/docs/django.rst

         def get_mapping(cls):
             """Returns an ElasticSearch mapping."""
             return {
                 # The id is an integer, so store it as such.
-ES would have
+ElasticSearch
-                # inferred this just fine.
+                # would have inferred this just fine.
                 'id': {'type': 'integer'},

                 # The name is a name---so we shouldn't analyze it